 This involves; identifying species and populations of fish, invertebrates and coral, reef baseline surveys, beach cleanups and protecting the beloved sea turtle.

 To participate in the marine conservation you need to be scuba trained to advanced level, which can be learnt whilst in Madagascar.
 Included in the 10 week program cost is one PADI scuba diving course - beginner, advanced or refresher, depending on your skill level upon arrival.

 If, like many Leapers, you have no diving experience, you’ll first complete a five-day Open Water Level 1 training course, at our Turtle Bay facility, with our on-site diving instructor, before taking a further three-day advanced course for an additional fee of £200.
 If you’ve already completed Level 1 or the advanced course elsewhere, then you’ll take the advanced course either for the first time or as a refresher at no additional cost.
 For each course you'll need to also register online for the padi training packs.

-We aim for you to dive five days a week for four weeks, at least one dive a day.
+We aim for you to dive four days a week for four weeks, at least one dive a day.
 All dives, apart from the PADI training, are marine science or conservation related.